 Due to the modular nature of these systems they are light and easy to assemble and fit most flat plate slab areas.
 The primary components consist of steel beams, props and panels.
-The panels come in various sizes and consist of an aluminum frame with formply inserts.
+The panels come in various sizes and consist of an aluminium frame with formply inserts.

-These modular slab systems have a built in drop head mechanism which allows the aluminum beams and panels to be removed earlier than the shoring props.
+These modular slab systems have a built in drop head mechanism which allows the aluminium beams and panels to be removed earlier than the shoring props.
 This allows reuse on the beams and panels which can be used to form subsequent floors.
 Apart from significantly saving in the cost of equipment required to service a project, it has a significant labour savings benefit by eliminating the need to remove formwork shoring and re-shore or back prop.

 In Australia there is a real shortage of skilled labour and skilled sub-contractors.
 Modular steel formwork systems whether it be for walls or slabs reduces the requirement to have such skills on projects as the systems are easy to assemble and the manufacturer or supplier will generally provide you with construction drawings as to how it is to be assembled.